 3. Manage your prescriptions on your smartphone

 Your cancer treatment will likely include multiple prescriptions and over-the-counter medications.
 This running list can be overwhelming to you and your caregivers.
-While you used to have to file and keep all your medication-related paperwork, there’s now a simpler solution.
+While you used to have to file and keep all your medication-related paperwork, there are now simpler solutions.

-Download the Walgreens app to keep your ongoing list of medications organized.
-Refill on-the-go when you scan your prescription label, set up auto refills, and check your order status.
+There are apps and tools you can use on your smartphone to keep your ongoing list of medications organized.
+Some apps allow you to refill on-the-go when you scan your prescription label, set up auto refills, check your order status, and more.
 Set pill reminders to ensure you take each medication on time.

 Getting your prescriptions organized and filled has never been easier!

 4. Take it easy and do all your shopping online